jacquev6/ActionTree/doc/user_guide/outputs.rst

 Return values, exceptions and printed output are captured and returned by :func:`.execute` in the :class:`.ExecutionReport`.

-.. @todo Demonstrate return values and captured output
+.. @todoc Demonstrate return values and captured output

-.. @todo Demonstrate timing information (and link to demo of Gantt chart)
+.. @todoc Demonstrate timing information (and link to demo of Gantt chart)

 Other side effects
 ------------------